orbitrs/orbit-analyzer/DEVELOPMENT.md

 #### Potential Version Conflicts

-If you experience version conflicts between the specified version and the actual git branch contents:
+By removing the version specification from the git dependency, we eliminate the most common source of version conflicts.
+If you still experience dependency issues:

 1. Ensure your local copy of orbitrs is up to date with the main branch
-2. Update the version number in orbit-analyzer's Cargo.toml to match orbitrs' actual version
+2. Run `cargo update -p orbitrs` to force Cargo to refresh the dependency
-3. If needed, run `cargo update -p orbitrs` to force Cargo to refresh the dependency
+3. If needed, run `cargo clean` followed by `cargo build` to completely rebuild the dependency tree

 #### CI Workflow Configuration